 While the thought of planning an eco-friendly funeral can feel overwhelming, there are some things you can do to incorporate environmentally-friendly practices into your goodbye.

-Opt for direct burial: Direct burial is when a body is buried in the first few days after death, usually in a simple wooden casket.
+Opt for a simple burial: A simple burial is when a body is buried in the first few days after death, usually in a simple wooden casket.
 In addition to the fact that this is the kind of burial standard within many major religions, it’s also about as eco-friendly a burial you can do.
 It means skipping embalming, which means fewer chemicals, and a wooden box breaks down much faster than any other commercially-available material, which is better for the soil.
 Some green cemeteries allow you to bury your loved one in a simple linen shroud, but the laws on this do vary by state.
+Note: a direct burial is different from opting for a simple burial.
+A direct burial means the funeral director does the burial without the family present.

 Consider cremation: Although many people associate cremation with harmful fumes and gasses, it’s a process that has, in recent years, become way gentler on the environment, says Zack Zimmerman, a funeral director licensed in Connecticut and Massachusetts.
 It also means not putting a potentially heavy (and non-biodegradable) casket into the ground, and unless you’re planning on holding a formal viewing, allows you to skip the embalming process.
 If you’re going to bury the cremains, choose a biodegradable urn, and if you plan on keeping them at home, look for a special antique or locally-made object in which to store them.